Positive feedback: In social media

 Programs such as Facebook and Twitter depend on positive feedback to create interest in topics and drive the take-up of the media.

 In the age of smartphones and social media, the feedback loop has created a craze for virtual validation in the form of likes, shares, and FOMO (fear of missing out).

 This is intensified by the use of bots which are designed to respond to particular words or themes and transmit posts more widely.

-Note that what is called negative feedback in social media should often be regarded as positive feedback in this context.
+What is called negative feedback in social media should often be regarded as positive feedback in this context.
 Outrageous statements and negative comments often produce much more feedback than positive comments.

 Systemic risk

 Systemic risk is the risk that an amplification or leverage or positive feedback process presents to a system.
-This is usually unknown, and under certain conditions this process can amplify exponentially and rapidly lead to destructive or chaotic behavior.
+This is usually unknown, and under certain conditions, this process can amplify exponentially and rapidly lead to destructive or chaotic behaviour.
 A Ponzi scheme is a good example of a positive-feedback system: funds from new investors are used to pay out unusually high returns, which in turn attract more new investors, causing rapid growth toward collapse.
 W. Brian Arthur has also studied and written on positive feedback in the economy (e.g. W. Brian Arthur, 1990).
-Hyman Minsky proposed a theory that certain credit expansion practices could make a market economy into "a deviation amplifying system" that could suddenly collapse, sometimes called a "Minsky moment".
+Hyman Minsky proposed a theory that certain credit expansion practices could make a market economy into "a deviation amplifying system" that could suddenly collapse, sometimes called a Minsky moment.

 Simple systems that clearly separate the inputs from the outputs are not prone to systemic risk.
-This risk is more likely as the complexity of the system increases, because it becomes more difficult to see or analyze all the possible combinations of variables in the system even under careful stress testing conditions.
-The more efficient a complex system is, the more likely it is to be prone to systemic risks, because it takes only a small amount of deviation to disrupt the system.
+This risk is more likely as the complexity of the system increases because it becomes more difficult to see or analyze all the possible combinations of variables in the system even under careful stress testing conditions.
+The more efficient a complex system is, the more likely it is to be prone to systemic risks because it takes only a small amount of deviation to disrupt the system.
 Therefore, well-designed complex systems generally have built-in features to avoid this condition, such as a small amount of friction, or resistance, or inertia, or time delay to decouple the outputs from the inputs within the system.
 These factors amount to an inefficiency, but they are necessary to avoid instabilities.

 The 2010 Flash Crash incident was blamed on the practice of high-frequency trading (HFT), although whether HFT really increases systemic risk remains controversial.